WIS-MICC-CellObservatory/Mitochondria-structure-and-Lipid-droplets-clustering/README.md

 3. Use Fiji to count and measure the LDs in each cell
 4. Use Fiji’s SSIDC cluster indicator plugin to identify LD clusters
 5. Use Ilastik to identify the mitochondria
-6. Use Excel to categorize cells according to the LDs clustering and the size of the mitochondria All analysis is done on a Max intensity projection of the Z stack except the mitochondria segmentation.
+6. Use Excel to categorize cells according to the LDs clustering and the size of the mitochondria.

+All analysis is done on a Max intensity projection of the Z stack except the mitochondria segmentation.
 There we used the middle slice (4th slice out of 7)

 The Fiji macro orchestrating all these steps is available at the [Fiji folder](../../tree/main/Fiji).